EqualifyEverything/equalify/docs/user/3-interpreting-audit-data-and-dashboards/3-1-exploring-the-dashboard.md

 ### Critical Data Tables
 The bottom of the dashboard breaks down the "where" and "what" of your accessibility gaps.
 - **Scan Status:** View the date of the last check and the total number of URLs scanned.
+- **Blockers Found:** The total number of blockers detected.
+This card also shows how that number has changed since your last scan (e.g., "12 more blockers since last scan") and how many days it's been since the last scan.
-- **Audit Health:** Approximately what percent of the pages scanned contain blockers that need your attention?
+- **Audit Health:** Approximately what percent of the pages scanned contain blockers that need your attention, plus a breakdown of how many of those blockers were found on HTML pages versus PDF documents.
-- **Days Since last scan:** When the last scan occurred.
+- **Blockers per URL:** The average number of blockers per page scanned, along with how that average has changed since your last scan.
-- **URLs with Most Blockers:** This table ranks your pages by the number of issues found.
+- **URLs with Most Blockers:** Ranks your pages by the number of issues found.
+Each URL links to the Detailed View filtered to that page, and includes a separate icon to open the live page itself in a new tab.
+The list is paginated, so you can browse beyond just the top few.
-- **Most Common Blockers:** This section identifies the specific types of errors found and their frequency.
+- **Most Common Blockers:** Identifies the specific types of errors found and their frequency.
+Also paginated.
 - **Detailed view:** Toggle to the Detailed View to access the granular data behind the summary.
 We will cover the specifics of this view in the following page.<br>

 <img src="https://github.com/EqualifyEverything/equalify-docs/blob/1c69050655a9a9c15fdc750c5474e9b701645f7b/user/User%20Guide%20Images/Sec%203_Dashboard%20Audit%20Report%20Summary.png" alt="Audit Report Summary View displaying 138 Blockers Found, a chart showing 12 of 14 URLs (85.7%) have blockers, 1 days since last scanned, and lists of URLs with Most Blockers and Most Common Blockers." width="500"/>